GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

 Trains are treated specially; they are only present in one stage (as you usually do not re-paste trains).
-Trains can move from their original position, use the entity stage info gui to reset or update their position.
+Trains can move from their original position.
+Open the train's gui to reset or update their position.

 Preview entities will be shown for each entity in lower stages.
-If you are in editor mode, you can open them to view the stage info gui.
+If you are in editor mode, you can open them to view the entity's stage info.

 If an entity cannot be created in a stage for any reason, an error indicator will be shown at all stages.

 ### Stage move tool

-In the bottom right (shortcuts menu), you can access the stage move tool.
+In the bottom right (shortcuts menu, right of the quick-bar), you can access the stage move tool.

-Use (default keybinding) `Shift + Scroll wheel` to change the target stage.
+Use (default keybinding) `Shift + scroll wheel` to change the target stage.

 - Selecting entities will move entities in the _current_ stage to the target stage.
 - Alt/Reverse selecting with the tool will move entities from _any_ stage to the current stage.

-### Changes between stages
+### Changes/upgrades between stages

 Changing the configuration of an entity between stages is supported.
-When this is done, the entity will be highlighted in blue, and a blueprint sprite indicator will appear in lower stages.
+When this is done, the entity will be highlighted in blue, and an indicator sprite will appear at lower stages.

 Similarly, by using the _upgrade planner_, entities can be upgraded.
-A green highlight and upgrade planner sprite will appear in all lower stages.

-Copper/circuit wire changes _between_ stages are not supported; instead they are always present in all stages.
+Copper/circuit wire changes between stages are not supported; instead, they are always present in all stages.

 ### Landfill/tiles

 Landfill can be automatically placed in your blueprints.
 See the settings gui for more details.
-As of now, this is the only way tiles are supported.

-Additionally, the "Flexible Offshore Pump Placement" startup setting enables placing offshore pumps in places not usually allowed.
+Additionally, the "Flexible Offshore Pump Placement" _startup setting_ enables placing offshore pumps in places not usually allowed.
 This may be useful in designing blueprints with offshore pumps, and is enabled by default.

 ### Blueprints

-The "Blueprints" tab provides several options for creating blueprints.
-Read the tooltips for more details.
+The "Blueprints" tab provides many options for blueprint exporting.

-The "Make Blueprint Book" button will create a blueprint book of all stages in the current build.
+Editing the "default" settings will affect all stages in the build, but settings can be overridden for individual stages.
+Overriden settings are highlighted in green.

 ### Accidental data loss prevention

 If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
 If you undo the deletion, those settings will be restored.
-This is so you don't lose data if you accidentally deleted it.
+This is so you don't lose data if you accidentally deleted it and undo.
 To remove settings remnants, use the `Staged Build Cleanup Tool` (shortcut, in the bottom right).

+Note: experimentation is planned that may make this obsolete in a future version!

 ### Footgun removal

 If an entity overlaps with another in a higher stage, a red outline will appear where the entity should be, and a warning indicator will appear in all other stages.
 Use the `Staged Build Cleanup Tool` to attempt to revive these.

-Rotating/upgrading an underground will also affect its paired underground, in any stage.
+Rotating/upgrading an underground will affect its paired underground, in any stage.

 It is not possible to upgrade an underground if that will change which underground it pairs with (breaking belt weaving, etc.).
 If this is intentional, mine and replace the underground.

-Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground), it cannot be rotated/upgraded _after_ being built.
+Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground in a later stage), it cannot be rotated/upgraded _after_ being built.

 ### Cleanup tool